ethan-web-dev/tailwindcss-modular-scales/README.md

 # Modular Scales for Tailwindcss

 This package was created to provide users of Tailwindcss the ability to leverage modular typographic scales.
 I have been testing and using this system in my applications for the past few months and I really find it useful.
 My hope is that this helps someone with their design system the way it has helped me.

+> **Note:** The common prefix `ms` has been replaced to `msc` for enhanced readability as of v2.
+The decision to revise the prefix was prompted by the apparent overlap in tailwinds native classes.
+The utility for `margin-inline-start` is prefixed with `ms` natively from tailwind.

 ### What are Modular Scales?